James Saunders Watson – HM Lord-Lieutenant

 To allow time for the engraving and distribution of medals, it is desirable to arrange the presentation ceremony not less than about eight weeks after the publication of the Honours List.

-When presenting medals on behalf of Her Majesty The Queen, The Lord-Lieutenant wears uniform since he is directly representing Her Majesty.
+When presenting medals on behalf of His Majesty The King, The Lord-Lieutenant wears uniform since he is directly representing His Majesty.

 Royal Navy, Army and Royal Air Force